Zone Look-up Map

 -

 If the church wants to make minor changes on the property, these can be approved administratively by staff.
-Larger changes (e.g. removing or adding a building, subdividing the property, etc.) would need to go back to the original decision-making body.
-See Section 6-4(Y) Prior Approvals.
+Larger changes (such as removing or adding a building, or subdividing the property.) would need to go back to the original decision-making body

 Yes, the entitlements that come with your approved site plan run with the land, not with the owner.
 The new property owner can use the property as regulated by the approved site plan.
 If a potential buyer wants to use the site for something new, they will not need a new site plan if the new use is allowed by the approved Site Plan, and no major changes are needed for the existing buildings or site.
+A new site plan submittal may be required if the new proposed use is not allowed by the approved site plan, or if major changes are proposed for the site.
 Off-street parking requirements may be triggered for the new use.

 - See Section 5-5 for parking standards.